 The impact of our curriculum is monitored regularly through a rigorous quality assurance process.

-Insight Data (Evidence for Learning) showing progress for each child is analysed prior to each pupil progress meeting to ensure that discussions are focussed and that class teams are providing intervention where it is most needed.
+Insight Data (Evidence for Learning) showing progress for each child is analysed prior to each student progress meeting to ensure that discussions are focussed and that class teams are providing intervention where it is most needed.
 This information is viewed alongside learning walks, data scrutiny, triangulation of available data and assessments, moderation of evidence through Evidence for Learning and communication between home and school.

 Senior and Middle Leaders work closely with Class Teachers and Multi-Agency Teams to review Curriculum Access, PLGs, Behaviour and Attendance Data, Annual Review Meeting documentation, Careers/Work Experience information and internal data sources from Insight.
-We constantly evaluate the effect our curriculum has on the progress of our pupils and their access to further education and employment opportunities.
+We constantly evaluate the effect our curriculum has on the progress of our students and their access to further education and employment opportunities.
 This is under constant review as we fine-tune and trial new delivery initiatives.

 Weekly class team meetings allows staff to share information and to think through adaptions to learning opportunities.

 The Teaching Teams have a thorough understanding of each child’s point of learning; their interests, strengths and barriers, developmental stage and learning level.
 Each of these areas are used to effectively plan for a range of learning intentions for each student which are personalised to that students point of learning across the Curriculum.
 These are used across the day by a range of professionals giving continuity, contextualisation, therefore giving breadth of approach and supporting students to achieve deep learning.